 The evidence in these cases typically comes down to “he said/she said” testimony.
 There are rarely video recordings or eyewitness accounts.
 This could make it difficult for the prosecutor to prove guilt beyond a reasonable doubt.

 Verbal consent is not a defense.
-It does not matter if the victim instigated the sex.
-Underage people may not legally consent to sex.
+It does not matter if the victim instigated the sexual activity or was consenting to it.
+Underage people may not legally consent to sexual contact.

-Mistake of fact is also not a defense: It makes no difference if the victim lied about being 17 or looked like an adult.
+Mistake of age (which is a type of “mistake of fact”) is also not a defense: It makes no difference if the victim lied about being 17 or looked like an adult.
 Statutory rape is a strict liability crime and can be sustained even if the defendant believed the other person was of age.

-Sexual assault on a child (18-3-405 C.R.S.) is similar to statutory rape.
+Sexual assault on a child (CRS 18-3-405) is similar to statutory rape.
 But it does not require sexual penetration.
 Instead, it requires knowingly subjecting a child to “any sexual contact” if:

 - The victim is less than 15 years old, and